consensusnetworks/casimir-operator/README.md

 A Casimir operator consists of the following services:

-    - An [Ethereum RPC node](#ethereum-rpc-node) that connects the SSV DVT node to the Ethereum network.
+- An [Ethereum RPC node](#ethereum-rpc-node) that connects the SSV node to the Ethereum network.
 - An [SSV node](#ssv-node) that performs cluster duties for validators.
 - An [SSV DKG server](#ssv-dkg-server) that participates in key generation and resharing ceremonies.

 ### Quickstart

 Complete the following steps to quickly start a Casimir operator:

-1. Clone the Casimir Operator repository:
+1. Clone the Casimir Operator repository.

     ```bash
     git clone https://github.com/consensusnetworks/casimir-operator.git && cd casimir-operator
     ```

-2. Install submodules:
+2. Install submodules.

     ```bash
     make install
     ```

-3. Copy the required config files:
+3. Copy the required config files.

     ```bash
     make copy
     ```

 4. Update the `eth1.ETH1Addr` in `./config/ssv.node.yaml` to point to the correct eth1 node.

 5. Update the `eth2.BeaconNodeAddr` in `./config/ssv.node.yaml` to point to the correct beacon node.

-6. Generate new operator keys (you will be prompted for a keystore password):
+6. Generate new operator keys (you will be prompted for a keystore password).

     ```bash
     make generate_operator_keys
     ```

 7. Copy the operator public key from `./keys/encrypted.json` and [register it with SSV network](https://docs.ssv.network/run-a-node/operator-node/registration) to get an operator ID.

-8. Run your node with docker-compose:
+8. Run your node with docker-compose.

     ```bash
     make up
     ```

-9. Stop your node:
+9. Stop your node.

     ```bash
     make down
     ```